University of Canberra

 Responsibility

-Academics have a personal responsibility to ensure that their course is compliant with Copyright, including courses which they have 'taken over' from another academic.
+Academics have a personal responsibility to ensure that their course is compliant with Copyright.

 Pardee Hall - English Department